 A sold out card is a postcard with a normal back but in place of a picture on front the words Sold Out is printed.
-They were placed at the bottom of postcard stacks to serve as a reminder to the retailer to call the jobber or distributor and reorder that specific card.
+They were placed at the back of postcard stacks to serve as a reminder to the retailer to call the jobber or distributor and reorder that specific card.

 Spectrachrome is a trade name for an early photochrome process used to manufacture postcards published by Wesco.
 They are characterized by a soft dull finish.

-In subtractive color theory the proper proportions of CYM primaries should be able to produce all desired colors but this is far from the case.
+In subtractive color theory the proper proportions of CYM primaries should be able to produce all desired colors but this is far from true.
 They are very bad at mixing into bright oranges, violets, and a whole range of earthen browns.
 It is not possible to create fluorescent, iridescent, and metallic effects by mixing CMYK colors.
-To achieve any of these an additional spot plate needs to be added to the printing process to hold this one color.
+To achieve any of these an additional qualities, a spot plate needs to be added to the printing process to hold this one color.
 While spot color was sometimes printed as a halftone and calculated into the proper line rotation, it was just as often printed as a solid shape.
 Spot plates were particularly used to add in an extra blue or red on linen postcards and gold on illustrated cards.

 Squash (Ink Squash)